vedmalex/telegraph-publisher/telegraph-publisher-output.md

 import { createHash } from "node:crypto";
 import { basename, dirname, resolve } from "node:path";
 import type { PagesCacheManager } from "../cache/PagesCacheManager";
+import { PagesCacheManager as PagesCacheManagerClass } from "../cache/PagesCacheManager";
 import { ProgressIndicator } from "../cli/ProgressIndicator";
 import { ContentProcessor } from "../content/ContentProcessor";
 import { DependencyManager } from "../dependencies/DependencyManager";